Table of Contents

 D - Drawdown

 Drawdown is the point when greenhouse gases like C02 start to decline in the atmosphere.
 This is something we must achieve soon, if we want life as we know it to survive.
-Achieving this vital goal means collaboration on a global scale - and utilizing the bold, new solutions, which are already out there.
+Achieving this vital goal means collaboration on a global scale - and utilizing the bold, new solutions that are already out there.
 For more on drawdown, visit: drawdown.org

 If you have an idea for a letter, and want to collaborate to the #ABCforSustainability, please reach out.